What are sugar substitutes?

 Sugar substitutes may also be helpful if you are trying to control the amount of calories you consume.
 They are found in most of the “light,” “reduced calorie,” and “sugar-free” foods and drinks available today.
 Although sugar substitutes have fewer calories than sugar, it’s best to limit them and focus on healthy food choices.
 Fruits, vegetables, lean meats, and whole grains are the best sources of nutrition for your body.

-What sugar substitutes are approved by the FDA?
+What sugar substitutes/artificial sweeteners are approved by the FDA?

 The following sugar substitutes are FDA-approved as food additives in the United States: